 Enter, two-ingredient dough, an exception to the otherwise valid complaint that baking can be laborious.
 A seemingly magical cooking hack, two-ingredient dough is made from combining self-rising flour and plain fat-free Greek yogurt—that's it!
-Because Greek yogurt is a ZeroPoint™ food on some plans, the only SmartPoints you need to count come from the flour (3 SmartPoints for 1/4 cup) And did we mention that the yogurt infuses your dough with extra protein for satisfaction?
+Because Greek yogurt is a ZeroPoint™ food, the only PersonalPoints you need to count come from the flour.
+And did we mention that the yogurt infuses your dough with extra protein for satisfaction?

-On top of two-ingredient dough's simplicity, the recipe's main selling point is the fact that can be used to make lower SmartPoints versions of staples such as bagels (typically 9 SmartPoints), dinner rolls (typically 5 SmartPoints), and wraps (4 to 6 SmartPoints).
+On top of two-ingredient dough's simplicity, the recipe's main selling point is the fact that it can be used to make lower PersonalPoints versions of staples such as bagels, dinner rolls, and wraps.
 Yes, you can enjoy store bought versions of any of these.
 But a little creativity in the kitchen can help you make the most of your Budget—and feel like a bona fide baker!

 Really, the sky is the limit.
 After all, two-ingredient dough can be used as a base to appeal to anything a carb-lover feels like eating.
 Fancy a cinnamon bun or a soft pretzel?
 Pigs-in-a-blanket?
 A pizza?
 Go for it!
 Most recipes simply call for combining the two ingredients, shaping the dough on a floured surface, then popping it into an oven heated to 375-degrees F—or sometimes, a pan on your stovetop—for about 20 minutes.
 The rest is on you!